ImperialCollegeLondon/SimDemopolis/notes.md

 - Network is a random graph G = <A,p>, where A is the set of agents, and p is the probability of a link between any two members of A.

 ### Small-World Network (Watts-Strogatz Model)
-- Problem - Needs to start with a ring network and then randomly re-arrange itself.
-How to implement this 2-stage process in Prolog?

 ## General Implementation Notes
-- When reading stuff, take notes.
-It may slow reading down significantly, but reduces the need to go back and re-read stuff later
-- While I'm going along, and after O